Croatia goes over to the sunny side

 Despite its enormous potential, solar energy has yet to get off the ground in Croatia.
 A green energy cooperative called ZEZ wants to change that.

-A solar-powered open-air cinema would be unusual in most locations, but in the middle of a field in Dubrava – a neighbourhood in east Zagreb – it feels particularly out of place.
+A solar-powered open-air cinema would be unusual in most locations, but in the middle of a field in Dubrava – a neighbourhood in East Zagreb – it feels particularly out of place.
 It is a clear September night, and on a plot of land where kids usually play football, a film is being projected onto a big screen.
-The backdrop is made up of Communist-era prefabricated buildings up to 15 storeys high, which tower over long streets of well-kept terraced houses.
-Here and there, the concrete walls are covered in graffiti tags from the “Bad Blue Boys” – the hard-core fans of local football team Dinamo Zagreb.
+The backdrop is made up of communist-era prefabricated buildings up to 15 storeys high, which tower over long streets of well-kept terraced houses.
+Here and there, the concrete walls are covered in graffiti tags for the “Bad Blue Boys” – the hard-core fans of local football team Dinamo Zagreb.
 The club’s stadium is not far from this residential area, where few tourists ever venture.

 It’s not a warm evening – too cool, really, for an open-air film and picnic.
-Nevertheless, some two dozen viewers are huddled on the ground, blankets wrapped around their shoulders for warmth and a beer or a snack in their hand.
+Nevertheless, some two dozen viewers are huddled on the ground, blankets wrapped around their shoulders for warmth and a beer or a snack in their hands.
 They have come to watch the Croatian-German documentary Love around the World, which explores love in different cultures, regions and religions.
 The 2021 film is very popular in the Balkans.
 Before it begins, the gaze of the audience takes in a blue car trailer sitting in the middle of the makeshift cinema with the words “Dobra Energija” (“good energy”) written on its side.
 This trailer is actually the beating heart of the cinema: it houses a mini solar plant that powers both the projector and the sound system.
 Three photovoltaic (PV) modules are installed on top, and it contains a battery to store the energy they generate.

 In truth, this evening’s film is something of a decoy: “We want to demonstrate in a simple way that solar energy works,” says Zoran Kordić of the Green Energy Cooperative, or Zelena Energetska Zadruga (ZEZ) in Croatian.
 ZEZ is currently touring the neighbourhoods of Zagreb with its solar cinema to demonstrate the benefits of solar energy.
 “We want to use this film about love to also ignite a love for solar energy,” adds Kordić’s colleague, Melani Furlan.
 Thirty-six-year-old Kordić is co-founder of ZEZ and, along with 31-year-old Furlan, one of its main driving forces.